 RG Schamschula Prize, The Faculty of Dentistry, The University of Sydney, 2008

 International Research Vernick Fee Scholarship, Faculty of Dentistry, The University of Sydney, 2008, 2009

 NSW Dental Board Postgraduate Award, 2007, 2008, 2009

 Microbiology; Protein Chemistry; Protein Function

-- Characterize a haemophore receptor HusB in the hus haem uptake pathway in Porphyromonas gingivalis; Gao J; Australian Dental Research Foundation/Research Support.
+- Characterize a haemophore receptor HusB in the hus haem uptake pathway in Porphyromonas gingivalis; Gao J; Australian Dental Association Inc/Research Support.